stellarmesh/stellarmesh/README.md

 ### Gmsh

 The Gmsh meshing backend offers a number of meshing algorithms for both surface and volume meshes.
-More detailed documentation, see [gmsh.info](https://gmsh.info/doc/texinfo/gmsh.html).
+For more detailed documentation, see [gmsh.info](https://gmsh.info/doc/texinfo/gmsh.html).

 ## Example